+Recommendations/comments

+" and integrating Indigenous knowledge and history into existing courses and programs" added to new policy wording in S. 4.

+- " and integra iting Indigenous k nowledge and hist

+6 Advocacy Provides Weak "lobby

+new & examples of to have more

+4 Solidarity forum for prominent

+old within the Indigenous role" in

+University students to decision-makin

+have a g

+substantive

+and

+authoritative

+role in

+decision-maki

+ng, mandates

+that such a

+role avoid tokenization

+pan-indigeneit

+4.4 The Offices of the Vice-President (University Affairs) and Pr University to ensure that Indigenous peoples have a substantive role in the decision-making processes of the University, such as of the Board of Governors and in senior administrative positions tokenization, be substantive and authoritative, and avoid being of

-6 Advocacy Wording in new version 4 Solidarity loses the old within the integration of University Indigenous knowledge and history into existing courses and programs. programs. and supp e develop edge and - " and integrating Indigenous knowledge and history into existing courses and programs" added to new policy wording g in S. 4 .
-6 Advocacy Provides Weak "lobby to have more prominent role" in decision-makin have a substantive and authoritative role in decision-makin ng, mandates that such a role avoid tokenization Weak "lobby to have more prominent role" in decision-makin g 4.4 The Offices of the Vice-President (University Affairs) 4 Solidarity forum for Indigenous role in decision-makin ng, mandates authoritative role in decision-makin ng, mandates decision-makin ng, mandates avoid stantive such as ositions Comment: The updated policy provides for formal Indigenous representation in decision-making, while ensuring that the participation in the this decis not just symbolic as it would otherwise run the risk of being.
-6 Physical New version new Campus separates a 4-5 previously paragraph old nt paragraph nt paragraph The SSMU shall advocate for the development of physical and scampus that reflect Indigenous histories and continued presence the Haudenosaunee and Anishinaabeg peoples.
-Such efforts sh of educating the community-at-large as well as developing space well-being, and cultural activities of Indigenous students.
-Furthe account for diversity in artistic and cultural representations; the span-Indigenous stereotypes; and the role of self-identification in expression.]
-5.1 The Office of the President shall ensure that there is a visibl University Centre building.
-This includes, but is not limited to, ar Indigenous artists; room and building naming, and creating or m accommodate cultural activities, - such as smudging. ce on the shall be u ces that ermore, a societal n Indiger ole Indige Comments:
+The updated policy provides for formal Indigenous representation in decision-making, while ensuring that the participation in this decision not just symbolic as it would otherwise run the risk of being.

+6 6 Physical New version Has bigger 5.0 Physical Campus Environment new Campus separates a paragraph 4-5 old Environme nt previously larger paragraph into two smaller paragraphs; New version provides goals for this artwork, and to take into The SSMU shall advocate for the development of physical and symbolic campus that reflect Indigenous histories and continued presence on the the Haudenosaunee and Anishinaabeg peoples.
+Such efforts shall be used feducating the community-at-large as well as developing spaces that well-being, and cultural activities of Indigenous students.
+Furthermore, account for diversity in artistic and cultural representations; the societal pan-Indigenous stereotypes; and the role of self-identification in Indiger expression. account 5.1 The Office of the President shall ensure that there is a visible Indige diversity and University Centre building.
+This includes, but is not limited to, art displa risks of Indigenous artists; room and building naming, and creating or modifying accommodate cultural activities, - such as smudging.

+Tel: (514) 398-6800 | Fax: (514) 398-7490 | speaker@ssmu.ca 3600 McTavish St., Suite 1200, Montréal, QC, H3A 0G3